Barbara Hafer: Arrest and conviction

 On July 21, 2016, Hafer was indicted on federal charges of lying about taking in more than $500,000 in consulting fees from a company that did business with her office.
 U.S. Attorney Peter Smith said Hafer lied to federal agents who interviewed her in May about money she secretly took in from a business person referred to in the indictment only as "Person #1".
 Sources close to the investigation described "Person #1" as moneyman Richard W. Ireland, of Chester County, one of Hafer's biggest campaign contributors.
 The case was investigated by the FBI, IRS and Pennsylvania State Police.
 She was later convicted and sentenced to 36 months probation and a $50,000 fine.

 Personal life

 In the fall of 2010, Hafer was named in an estate lawsuit that revolves around her late husband, John Pidgeon.
 The lawsuit claims that she shifted more than $900,000 from her late husband's children and grandchildren to herself and her daughter in the final months of her husband's life.
-Pidgeon's children and grandchildren are claiming that Hafer took advantage of her husband's declining health and mental status to gain financial benefit.
+Pidgeon's children and grandchildren have claimed that Hafer took advantage of her husband's declining health and mental status to gain financial benefit.

 Prior to her political career, Hafer was employed as a registered nurse.
 She resides in Indiana, Pennsylvania.